Stanley G. Payne: Controversy surrounding Francoist revisionism

 Ángel Viñas is highly critical of Payne's methods of research, including Payne's founding his interpretation almost entirely on secondary sources and not on primary evidence: "Payne's methodology and assumptions simply have no basis."
 In particular, he writes that Payne's work The Spanish Civil War, the Soviet Union, and Communism (2004) which supports Burnett Bolloten's theses that the Communists and Stalin sought a takeover of Spain with the help of Juan Negrin "has now become hopelessly obsolete" due to "archival material" proving the opposite to Bolloten's and Payne's theses which, according to him, have never relied on concrete evidence.
 Viñas stated that while he admired Payne in the past, now he sees his works as driven by political agenda instead of research and accused him of promoting "Francoists myths" and narratives.
-The Hispanist Henry Kamen praised Payne's work for utilizing research in Russian which used materials from Soviet police archives.
+The Hispanist Henry Kamen praised Payne's work for using research in Russian which used materials from Soviet police archives.